Subscribe to stay updated

 This UK-based brand incorporated sustainability in every aspect of its sportswear business - down to the last thread in their clothing.

 Each garment is shipped in a branded mailing bag.
 Unlike most bags used by a vast majority of e-commerce brands, Origin X Performance's packaging is fully sustainable.
-These bags are made from natural, biodegradable ingredients, and are just as durable as plastic alternatives.
+These bags are made from natural, biodegradable ingredients, and are just as durable as recyclable plastics and plastic alternatives.

 Featured product: Bio Poly Mailers